Layout-Parser/platform/.github/ISSUE_TEMPLATE/new-model-pipeline-addition.md

 - lp-model-name: # sometimes there will be more than one models trained on the same dataset, lp://PubLayNet/model2/xxx
    architecture: # e.g., efficiendet
    sizes: # e.g., large
+min-lp-version: # The first lp release version that includes the model in the repo
 ```